-The right hand side of \eqref{Alex from Aug 2} in Theorem \ref{T:Alex Aug} makes sense also at points in the augmentation variety $V_K$, where $(x,t)\ne (0,0)$.
-This gives a $Q$-deformation of the Alexander polynomial ($Q=e^{t}$) that connects our work to topological string and physics invariants in low-dimensional topology.
-More precisely, this observation is the starting point for a geometric treatment and $Q$-deformation of the so called $\widehat{Z}$-invariant of 3-manifolds, originating from a 3d-3d correspondence, see \cite{GPV,GPPV}, for knot complements as described in \cite[Section 4]{EGGKPS}.
-We describe this in Section \ref{sec:SFT-stretch}.
+The right-hand side of \eqref{Alex from Aug 2} in Theorem \ref{T:Alex Aug} makes sense also at points in the augmentation variety $V_K$, where $(x,t)\ne (0,0)$.
+This gives a $Q$-deformation of the Alexander polynomial ($Q=e^{t}$), which connects our work to topological string and physics invariants in low-dimensional topology.
+More precisely, this observation is the starting point for a geometric treatment and $Q$-deformation (there called $a$-deformation emphasizing the role of $Q=a^{2}$ in colored HOMFLY polynomials) of the so called $\widehat{Z}$-invariant of 3-manifolds, originating from a 3d-3d correspondence (see \cite{GPV,GPPV}) for knot complements, as described in \cite[Section 4]{EGGKPS}.
+We elaborate on this in Section \ref{sec:SFT-stretch}.

 For fibered knots, we prove in Proposition \ref{prp:limitfibered} that the quotient by $1-e^p$ of this $Q$-deformation of the Alexander polynomial, where $Q=e^{t}$, can be written as $\tau_K = \exp\left(\partial_{t} U_{K}^{0}(p,t)\right)$, where $U_{K}^{0}$ is a certain Gromov--Witten disk potential for the knot complement Lagrangian $M_{K}$.
-In Conjecture \ref{conj1}, we conjecture that a generalization holds true also for non-fibered knots. \begin{remark} The logarithm of $\tau_K$ can be interpreted as the dual coordinate $s=s(x,t)$ or $s=s(p,t)$ of the deformation coordinate $t$ in an extended (holomorphic) Lagrangian augmentation variety in $(\C^{\ast})^{4}$.
+In Conjecture \ref{conj1}, we propose that a generalization of Proposition \ref{prp:limitfibered} holds also for non-fibered knots. \begin{remark} The logarithm of $\tau_K$ can be interpreted as the dual coordinate $s=s(x,t)$ or $s=s(p,t)$ of the deformation coordinate $t$ in an extended (holomorphic) Lagrangian augmentation variety in $(\C^{\ast})^{4}$.
 This extended augmentation variety is Lagrangian with respect to the symplectic form $dx\wedge dp + dt\wedge ds$, and given by the generating function $U_K^{0}(p,t)$. \end{remark}